Shimady563/ticket-booking-app/README.md

 ## Overview

 A restfull web application of ticket booking service.
 The core features include:

 - Account creation for faster ticket purchases,
 - Search for one-way flight tickets,
 - Search for two-way flight tickets,
-- Ticket booking and prepayment option
+- Ticket booking and reservation viewing,
+- Email notifications about current reservations

+Additional features include data validation, error handling.

 ## Technologies used

 - Application is based on Spring and Spring Boot
 - For data access I use PostgreSql, Hibernate and Spring Data JPA
-- For testing I use Spring's test options
+- For testing I use Spring Boot test options
+- For security I use Spring Security

 ## Future plans